hpdobrica/digital-garden-public/Dotfile Management.md

 In short, I should be able to use one machine for days, make config changes on it, and then when i move to another machine, all of my config changes should be applied to the other machine as well.

-To accomplish this, I found a pretty nice solution using a [[Bare Git Repository]].
+To accomplish this, I found a pretty nice solution using a [[Public/Bare Git Repository]].

 ## Initial setup

-Lets create a new [[Git]] repo to store our config:
+Lets create a new [[Public/Git]] repo to store our config:

 ```bash